aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 4 Design and implement a Virtual Network in Azure.md

 ### Task 1: Create the CoreServicesVnet virtual network and subnets

+In this task, you'll be setting up a virtual network (VNet) called CoreServicesVnet and its associated subnets in Azure.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Virtual Networks**, and then select **Virtual Networks** under services.

    ![](../media/VN.png)